Tennessee Nursing Colleges, Degrees & Licenses

 Southern Adventist University

-The accelerated RN-to-MSN program allows RNs to move quickly through the BS and MSN nursing coursework requirements to ultimately obtain a master’s degree.
+The accelerated RN-to-MSN program enables RNs to complete the BS and MSN nursing coursework requirements more quickly, ultimately earning a master’s degree.
 No BS degree is awarded unless a student chooses not to complete the accelerated program but instead completes the regular BS program requirements.
-This program requires completion of 50 to 62 credits and features five different potential concentrations.
+This program requires 50 to 62 credits and offers five concentrations.
 These concentrations are acute care/adult gerontology nurse practitioner, nurse educator, and three focus areas within the role of primary care practitioner: family nurse practitioner, adult/gerontology practitioner, and psychiatric mental health nurse practitioner.

 The master of science in nursing program is designed for experienced nurses who seek professional advancement without the necessity of obtaining a terminal degree.
 The MSN program is structured to meet essential MSN competencies through core and emphasis classes.
 This program features the same concentration options as the accelerated program mentioned above.
 Students complete anywhere between 44 and 56 credits to graduate.